-Section XI

-Mediation
+Section X Mediation

-Appropriate matters may be referred by the Office of Student Conduct and Judicial Affairs or the Judicial Committee (as appropriate) for mediation.
+Appropriate matters may be referred by the Office of the Vice President for Student Services/Dean of Students or the Student-Faculty-Staff Disciplinary Committee (as appropriate) for mediation.
 Students who are referred to mediation must attend a mediation session and make a good faith effort to resolve the dispute.
 If the matter is successfully mediated, such result is final, and there shall be no subsequent proceedings or appeals.
 The parties to the mediation will be provided with a written statement of the mediation results.
 If the matter is not resolved by mediation, disciplinary proceedings will continue.